 'Inside' is a French horror film about a pregnant widow who's decided to stay home by herself just as she's preparing to give birth.
 Her life is sad and lonely enough, but then La Femme (Beatrice Dalle) enters the picture, banging on her door and demanding she give over the baby inside her.
 The film devolves into a nasty home invasion thriller with moments that are violent and incredibly difficult to watch, as La Femme shows us just how she plans to get that baby out of our young protagonist's belly.
 Hint: it involves scissors.

 Sure, Voldemort is a really evil guy (he even made our list of the most warped movie villains of all-time) but Bellatrix LeStrange (Helena Bonham Carter) is absolutely unhinged.
 There's nothing quite like a villain who is also mentally insane and completely irrational, without one sympathetic bone in her body.
 Bellatrix relishes in killing people the same way a kid might enjoy stomping on fire ants, terrorizing Harry Potter and his friends relentlessly and mercilessly.
-She's also responsible for killing Neville Longbottom's parents, the beloved Tonks and Harry's godfather Sirius Black.
+She's also responsible for mercilessly torturing Neville Longbottom's parents, and killing the beloved Tonks and Harry's godfather Sirius Black.
 That woman is into some nasty business.